Friend of Dorothy: Judy Garland

-In September 2019, in reporting on the resurgence of interest in Garland due to the biopic Judy starring Renée Zellweger, Louis Staples analyzed Garland’s story, to "understand how and why some gay men look to famous women to help them navigate the world."
+In September 2019, in reporting on the resurgence of interest in Garland due to the biopic Judy starring Renée Zellweger, Louis Staples analyzed Garland's story, to "understand how and why some gay men look to famous women to help them navigate the world."
 Both Dorothy and Garland are taken from ordinary lives into the spectacular, LGBTQ people perceiving themselves as abnormal, different, or "other" could relate to not being ordinary.
-Once in the Hollywood movie business, Garland’s body was a battleground for never being sexy enough, or slim enough; LGBTQ people can relate to dealing with "body dysmorphia, harm[ing] their bodies, attempt[ing] suicide and suffer from eating disorders."
-Richard Dyer argues that, after her artistic success in, but commercial failure of A Star Is Born (1954) "Garland’s work and life tells a story of survival, and of someone trying to assert some form of control in a world that was set up to destroy her."
+Once in the Hollywood movie business, Garland's body was a battleground for never being sexy enough, or slim enough; LGBTQ people can relate to dealing with "body dysmorphia, harm[ing] their bodies, attempt[ing] suicide and suffer from eating disorders."
+After her artistic success in (but commercial failure of) A Star Is Born (1954), Richard Dyer argues that "Garland's work and life tells a story of survival, and of someone trying to assert some form of control in a world that was set up to destroy her."

 Garland also had a number of gay men in her life including her father Frank Gumm who "preferred the company of very young men".
 There was speculation for years in the entertainment community that her second husband Vincente Minnelli was gay or bisexual.
 A biography, Vincente Minnelli: Hollywood's Dark Dreamer, claims he lived as an openly gay man in New York prior to his arrival in Hollywood, where the town pressured him back into the closet.
 According to the biographer: "He was openly gay in New York – we were able to document names of companions and stories from Dorothy Parker.
 But when he came to Hollywood, I think he made the decision to repress that part of himself or to become bisexual."
 Garland's fourth husband, Mark Herron, was gay and in a long-lasting relationship with fellow actor Henry Brandon, which was only briefly interrupted by his marriage to Garland.
 The two men remained together until Brandon's death in 1990.
 Garland's daughter Liza Minnelli's first husband, Peter Allen, was discovered by Herron while Allen was performing in Hong Kong.
 Garland took the act, the Allen Brothers, under her care becoming manager and booking agent, and had them open her concerts in Britain and the United States.
-Garland also introduced Allen to her daughter, but Allen was having affairs with men before the marriage, he later came out as gay.
+Garland also introduced Allen to her daughter, but Allen was having affairs with men before the marriage; he later came out as gay.